2 February 2026

 It helps customers find your products, leading to better visibility, more traffic, and higher sales.
 Optimized listings align with Amazon’s focus on conversions.

-The A9 algorithm ranks products based on relevance, performance, and customer satisfaction.
+The A9 search algorithm ranks products based on relevance, performance, and customer satisfaction.
 It considers keywords, sales velocity, customer reviews, and CTR.

 Backend keywords are hidden terms that improve discoverability.
 Use synonyms, alternate spellings, and related terms, avoiding duplicates or restricted words.